 Students who are performing below grade level in any of the content areas as measured by informal and formal classroom assessments will receive individual and small-group instruction to target their individual needs.
 During whole-class instruction, the teacher will differentiate instruction based upon students' needs, interests, readiness, and learning profile.
-The Charter School's School Leader and Chief Academic Office will monitor the progress of these students.
 In addition, the Charter School will use other types of instructional support for students achieving below grade level, such as:

-- Small-group, targeted instruction utilizing students' individualized academic data - Scaffolded lessons designed and executed for students to achieve incremental growth towards overall proficiency targets - Small-group guided reading and writing lessons targeting specific skills that students need additional support mastering; data from reading and writing benchmark assessments and running records will determine specific grouping models
+- Small-group, targeted instruction utilizing students' individualized academic data - Scaffolded lessons designed and executed for students to achieve incremental growth towards overall proficiency targets - Small-group guided reading and writing lessons targeting specific skills that students need additional support mastering; data from reading and writing benchmark assessments and running records will determine specific grouping models - One-on-one conferring sessions between teachers and students in which teachers provide realtime, specific, targeted feedback to students in order for struggling students to strategize next steps towards instructional proficiency - More instructional time incorporated into the daily schedule and academic year in order to increase learning opportunities and supplemental curriculum for students in need of additional academic instruction and tutorials (including, but not limited to, summer programming) - Pre-teaching, re-teaching, and spiraling standards, as evidenced by instructional scope and sequence, unit plans, and daily lesson plans, in order for students to have multiple opportunities to access each standard

-- One-on-one conferring sessions between teachers and students in which teachers provide real-time, specific, targeted feedback to students in order for struggling students to strategize next steps towards instructional proficiency - More instructional time incorporated into the daily schedule and academic year in order to increase learning opportunities and supplemental curriculum for students in need of additional academic instruction and tutorials (including, but not limited to, summer programming) - Pre-teaching, re-teaching, and spiraling standards, as evidenced by instructional scope and sequence, unit plans, and daily lesson plans, in order for students to have multiple opportunities to access each standard - Use of technology to enhance and supplement the existing curriculum, using student data to create individualized technological instructional programming to meet the needs of all students - Providing tutorial programming and homework support, as needed - More frequent parent-teacher communication and increasing parent engagement in their child's instructional progress via workshops so that they may support their son/daughter at home - Wrap around service interventions such as counseling, occupational therapy, referral to community partners - Individual contract with the student detailing clear and achievable responsibilities and benchmarks for the student to achieve Behavior Support Plan
+- Use of technology to enhance and supplement the existing curriculum, using student data to create individualized technological instructional programming to meet the needs of all students - Providing tutorial programming and homework support, as needed - More frequent parent-teacher communication and increasing parent engagement in their child's instructional progress via workshops so that they may support their son/daughter at home - Wrap around service interventions such as counseling, occupational therapy, referral to community partners - Individual contract with the student detailing clear and achievable responsibilities and benchmarks for the student to achieve Behavior Support Plan